mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 I've been learning R for the better part of a decade and for 7 of those years I've been building R packages many of which are open source (free for everyone to use).

 Here's a short list of my open source R packages, AND I want you to guess which one I'm covering today.
-I've sorted by GitHub stars (We'll use this as a proxy for popularity).
+I've sorted by GitHub stars (We'll use this as a rough measure of popularity).

 ![](/assets/r_package_stars.jpg)